tberlok/paicos/docs/source/examples.md

 # Running the examples and notebooks

-We provide a number of examples in the subdirectories `examples/` and `ipython-notebooks`.
+We provide a number of examples in the subdirectories `examples/` and `notebook-tutorials`.
 We recommend that you start by working your way through the notebooks, starting with notebook 1a.